Indiana Rep. Walorski, 2 staffers killed in head-on crash

 “She has returned home to be with her Lord and Savior, Jesus Christ.
 Please keep her family in your thoughts and prayers,” Walorski’s chief of staff Tim Cummings said in a statement.

-Walorski and her husband were previously Christian missionaries in Romania, where they established a foundation that provided food and medical supplies to impoverished children.
+Walorski and her husband, Dean Swihart, were previously Christian missionaries in Romania, where they established a foundation that provided food and medical supplies to impoverished children.
 She worked as a television news reporter in South Bend before turning to politics.

 Also killed in the crash were Zachery Potts, 27, of Mishawaka, Indiana; Emma Thomson, 28, of Washington, D.C.; and Edith Schmucker, 56, of Nappanee, Indiana, according to the sheriff’s office.

 Cummings confirmed that Potts and Thomson were members of Walorski’s congressional staff.
-Thompson was Walorski’s communications director, while Potts was her district director and the Republican chairman for northern Indiana’s St. Joseph County.
+Thomson was Walorski’s communications director, while Potts was her district director and the Republican chairman for northern Indiana’s St. Joseph County.

 Schmucker was driving the other car, according to the sheriff’s office.
 The crash, which occurred in a rural area near the town of Wakarusa, is still under investigation.